Portfolio Evaluation Criteria

 - Please note that the portfolio will be presented by the applicant and then will be taken away by the applicant at the end of the interview.

-- Prospective students who have indicated their preference for a Portfolio Interview when completing the SlideRoom application form will be notified by email the last week of February to confirm the interview date and time.
+- Prospective students who have indicated their interest in a Portfolio Interview when completing the SlideRoom application form will be notified by email to confirm the interview date and time.

-- All interviews will be held in the John Labatt Visual Arts Centre on the Western Campus on in February 2016.
-Date TBD.
+- All interviews will be held in the John Labatt Visual Arts Centre on the Western Campus on March 11, 2017.
 Interviews will be conducted by Department of Visual Arts faculty and will be approximately 15 minutes in length.